Vyral/will-cook/_posts/2025-01-09-2025-palm-springs-housing-market-trends-you-need-to-know.md

 Buyers, waiting too long could cost you.
 Prices are rising steadily.
 The longer you delay, the more you may have to pay.

 Here’s a big one: buyers care about condition.
-Homes in great shape still sell fast and sometimes spark bidding wars.
-But homes needing repairs might sit on the market for a while before receiving an offer.
+Homes in great shape still sell fast and sometimes spark bidding wars, but homes needing repairs might sit on the market for a while before receiving an offer.

 **If you’re selling, invest in small repairs now.** Fresh paint, fixed faucets, or new lighting could make all the difference.
 Buyers don’t want to spend extra cash fixing things after closing.